-A. Notice of any professional position vacancy, administrative or faculty, shall be circulated to the members of the faculty, shall be circulated to the members of the faculty prior to its publication elsewhere.
-Such notice shall include a complete job description, including salary range, duties, responsibilities, and a statement of required qualifications.
-Such notices shall be distributed by U. S. Mail between the end of the Spring Semester and the beginning of the Fall Semester.
+A. Notice of any professional position vacancy, administrative or faculty, shall be circulated to the members of the faculty (via the college mail) prior to its publication elsewhere (during the academic year).
+Between semseters such notices shall be distributed by U.S. Mail.
+Such notices shall include a complete job description, including salary range, duties, responsibilities and a statement of required qualifications.
+Interviews for the open position will routinely be granted to college faculty prior to non-employees, providing their qualifications meet the requirements of the position and providing their applications are filed with the department announcing the vacancy within one week of distribution of the job notice during normal work periods or within two weeks of the postmarked date of such notice during summer vacation period.